School Year Youth Programs

 Imagine, Design, Create

-Students enjoy leisure time with board games, TV time, computers, billiards, ping-pong, foosball, playground and more!
+Students enjoy leisure time with board games, TV, computers, bumper pool, ping-pong, foosball, playground and more.

 Fort Wayne Derby Girls

 The Fort Wayne Derby Girls chose the Fort Wayne Parks & Recreation Department Youth Centers as their charity recently and presented us with a check for $500!
 Thanks to Kellie Adkins, Outdoor Education Supervisor for the Fort Wayne Parks & Recreation Department AND member of the Derby Girls (pictured above with our kids and staff) for assisting with this effort!

 Katie Dorsey has a passion for reading and giving back to the community.
 Katie will be at select special events throughout the year at Jennings, Cooper, and Weisser Youth Centers distributing FREE books.
 Thank you Katie for sharing your love of reading to others.
 To find out more about Katie and her organization Hope Books read below.